Blake-Madden/Wisteria-Dataviz/README.md

 Windows
 -----------------------------

-On Windows, you will need to set `wxWidgets_ROOT_DIR` to the root folder where you have wxWidgets.
+On Windows, you will need to set `wxWidgets_ROOT_DIR` to the root folder where you have wxWidgets when building with CMake.

 Assuming that you had built wxWidgets in "C:/SRC/wxWidgets," you can pass this command line CMake: